nalkat/universe/README.md

   generator responsible for each image (`VisualForge`, `tools/artisan.py`, or custom pipelines), the originating prompt, output resolution, creation timestamp, and any supplemental attributes.
 Catalog exports surface these fields alongside base64 image data so UI layers can display provenance without additional lookups.
+The control panel can switch between SQLite and PostgreSQL backends on demand, keeping the portrait cache consistent across workflows.
 - **`tools/artisan.py`** – A new Python helper that prefers Hugging Face diffusers pipelines to synthesize entity portraits.
 When diffusers or GPU acceleration are unavailable the tool falls back to a deterministic gradient renderer so operators can